Consider Advisor Bob.

 For more information click here

 *Returns based on a composite of accounts primarily invested in Selective’s proprietary mutual fund (Composite A).
 This composite utilizes an investment approach focused on maximizing long-term returns while protecting client principle.
 The proprietary Fund is non-diversified and focuses its investments in a relatively small number of Selective Companies, typically seeking to hold between 15 and 25 companies (although the number may vary depending on market conditions).
 The Fund may also invest a substantial portion of its assets in cash and cash equivalents, including money market funds and other short-term fixed income investments, in seeking to protect principal.
 All returns are time-weighted, net of all fees and trading expenses.
 Performance varied by account.
 Performance 2013 to 2017 has been independently verified.
+Prior to 2017 this composite was made up of accounts managed by an identical investment mandate to the proprietary fund.
+Performance varied by account.

 ** S&P 500 returns are total returns - which include price changes and dividends.
 The S&P 500 is not a suitable benchmark and is used for general comparison.
 We do not believe there is a suitable benchmark given the concentrated nature of our investment style.